kedro-org/kedro-academy/kedro-cyberpunk-knowledge-base/post/KedroCyberpunkBlogPost.md

 # Building a cyberpunk 2077 knowledge base with Kedro and LangChain

 There's a well-known adage about writing that tells people to "write what they know."
-When I had to create a project to test an experimental Kedro dataset for loading LangChain prompt templates, I decided to take that advice to heart.
+When I decided to create a project to test an experimental [Kedro dataset](https://docs.kedro.org/projects/kedro-datasets/) for loading [LangChain](https://python.langchain.com/) prompt templates, I took that advice to heart.

 I embarked upon the nerdy endeavor of building an LLM-powered question-answering knowledge base whose sole purpose is to accurately answer questions about the action role-playing game Cyberpunk 2077.
-With over 400 hours of gameplay, every achievement unlocked, and more than a few passionate discussions (read: heated arguments on Reddit) about the game under my belt, this would be the perfect test subject.
+This would be the perfect test subject: I have over 450 hours of gameplay, every achievement unlocked, and have had more than a few passionate discussions (or heated arguments) on Reddit about the game under my belt.
 I could easily spot inaccurate responses, hallucinations, or any other LLM quirks that might slip through.

 To my pleasant surprise, this project would evolve to become a valuable learning experience in building data pipelines with Kedro, wrestling with LLM limitations, and discovering that sometimes the best solutions come from working within constraints rather than around them.

+I decided to write up what I learned to share with the Kedro community.
+Hopefully you'll find this useful if you have <x skills> and are trying to achieve <y>.
+If you want to try it out, you can find the the project [on GitHub as part of the Kedro Academy repository](https://github.com/kedro-org/kedro-academy/tree/main/kedro-cyberpunk-knowledge-base).

 ## The project

 At its core, this is a Retrieval-Augmented Generation (RAG) system built with Kedro.
-The initial goal was to take a full transcript of a Cyberpunk 2077 playthrough (over 400 pages of dialog), make it searchable, and use it to answer questions accurately.
+The initial goal was to take a full [transcript of a Cyberpunk 2077 playthrough](https://game-scripts-wiki.blogspot.com/2020/12/cyberpunk-2077-full-transcript.html) (over 400 pages of dialog), make it searchable, and use it to answer questions accurately.
 I could only select a specific playthrough on a blog that transcribes games (linked below), and this was a challenge seeing as the game itself has multiple different endings based on the player's choices throughout the story.

 ## The transcript

-The `LangChainPromptDataset` was built to seamlessly integrate LangChain `PromptTemplate` objects into Kedro pipelines, allowing prompts to be loaded as raw data files and reducing boilerplate code.
+The `LangChainPromptDataset` was built to seamlessly integrate LangChain `PromptTemplate` objects into Kedro pipelines, enabling prompts to be loaded as raw data files and reducing boilerplate code.
 For a proper field test, I wanted to use it with a real LLM query workflow, not just unit tests or mock responses.

 ### Let's talk about chunking...